Best Podium Alternative: ReviewSync vs Podium for Small Business

 - Your main need is knowing what customers say and responding quickly

-- You want coverage across 18 platforms, not just Google and Facebook
+- You want coverage across 18 platforms in one predictable dashboard

 - You run multiple locations and want one dashboard for all of them